-Some traditions have even recommended placing sliced onions beside the bed at night, or even just around the house, to help prevent yours from getting the flu.
+Some traditions have even recommended placing sliced onions beside the bed at night, or even just around the house, to help prevent yourself from getting the flu.
 The theory was that the raw onion would absorb germs in the air, preventing them from entering the body.
 Even though, it must be noted, that one of the most common ways to get the flu is by contact with contaminated surfaces or people.
 So remember to wash your hands, especially before eating or scratching your eyes.

 In an early 1900’s Los Angeles Times article, the following suggestion was offered to the public:

 “In a sickroom you cannot have a better disinfectant than the onion.
 It has a wonderful capacity for absorbing germs.
 A dish of sliced onions placed in a sickroom will draw away the disease; they must be removed as soon as they lose their odor and become discolored, and be replaced by fresh one.”

 Why Are Onions Effective?

 Onions are high in sulfuric compounds such as thiosulfinates, sulfoxides, and other odorous cysteine sulfoxides.
 These compounds give onions their pungent flavor and are what make you cry when cutting them.
 Research shows that thiosulfinates are toxic to harmful organisms.
 Sulfuric compounds also play a role in cancer and heart disease prevention, and therefore act as a great immune-boosting food for general disease prevention.